-ACTIVATED CARBON POST FILTER-The product water from the Holding Tank passes through the Activated Carbon Post Filter on the way to the Dispensing Faucet.
-The Activated Carbon Post Filter reduces tastes and odors that may pass through the system.
-It adds a final "polish" to the water.
+IN-LINE ACTIVATED CARBON POST FILTER-The In-Line Activated Carbon Post Filter is located after the Holding Tank and reduces the tastes and odors that may pass through the system.
+It adds a final polish to the water.

-AUTOMATIC SHUT-OFF VALVE-The ASO Valve senses when the product water tank is full and closes the feed water supply to prevent excess reject water from going to drain when the unit is not producing water.
+AUTOMATIC SHUTOFF VALVE-The ASO Valve senses when the product water tank is full and closes the feed water supply to prevent excess reject water from going to drain when the unit is not producing water.

-TYPICAL T.F.C.-25S UNDER SINK INSTALLATION DIAGRAM
+TYPICAL T.F.C.-4 UNDER SINK INSTALLATION DIAGRAM

-OPTIONAL T.F.C.-25S BASEMENT INSTALLATION DIAGRAM
+OPTIONAL T.F.C.-4 BASEMENT INSTALLATION DIAGRAM